chrisstonedev/personal-website-11ty/src/an-introvert's-tale.md

 title: "Remote Mob Programming: An Introvert's Tale of Working Collaboratively"
 description: I have given a talk at conferences about my experience with remote mob programming and how I prefer it despite identifying as an introvert.
 date: 2023-09-09
+date-updated: 2023-09-09
+conferences:
-conferences: [ Atlanta Developers' Conference 2023 ]
+  - Atlanta Developers' Conference 2023
 layout: article.njk
+tags:
-tags: [ speaking ]
+  - speaking
 ---
 Why would an introverted person prefer to only write code with other people in all-workday-long Zoom calls?
 After all, writing code is considered by some to be a solo activity, with pair programming being a "once in a while" activity.
 But despite being introverted and typically needing my alone time, I have loved working this way for over two years now, and I believe that the best code I have helped write is code that was written collaboratively.